jonthysell/Convert2Dsk/README.md

 Convert2Dsk is an application for converting Disk Copy 4.2 images into raw disk images.

-Convert2Dsk was written in C# and should run anywhere that supports [.NET Core 3.1](https://github.com/dotnet/core/blob/master/release-notes/3.1/3.1-supported-os.md).
+Convert2Dsk was written in C# and should run anywhere that supports [.NET 5.0](https://github.com/dotnet/core/blob/master/release-notes/5.0/5.0-supported-os.md).
 It has been officially tested on:

 * Windows 10
 * Ubuntu 20.04